x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 ### Overview

-Hybrid deployment using the Hybrid Agent, aka “Modern Hybrid” has slightly different connectivity requirements, in that by lowering the bar, it does not mean that no outbound and inbound connectivity are required.
+Hybrid deployment using the Hybrid Agent, aka "Modern Hybrid" has slightly different connectivity requirements, in that by lowering the bar, it does not mean that no outbound and inbound connectivity are required.
 This section aims to identify specific connectivity requirements for Modern Hybrid deployments.

 ### Agent

 The Hybrid Agent itself has limited inbound or outbound connection requirements.
-However, limited does not mean “none.”
+However, limited does not mean "none."
 Being built on Azure AD Application Proxy technology, the agent’s core requirements are no different.
-These are summed up in the “Open Your Ports” section in https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-proxy-enable.
+These are summed up in the "Open Your Ports" section in https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-proxy-enable.

 ### Hybrid Configuration Wizard (HCW)

 The Hybrid Configuration Wizard is, as its name indicates, a wizard which guides the process of hybrid configuration.
-It is capable of downloading and installing the hybrid agent, as well as configuring and validating the endpoints, but to do so, it requires remote PowerShell connectivity to the Client Access Server selected for the agent endpoint.
+It is capable of downloading and installing the hybrid agent and configuring and validating the endpoints but, to do so, it requires remote PowerShell connectivity to the Client Access Server selected for the agent endpoint.

 Hybrid Configuration Wizard is a ClickOnce client.
 A browser with ClickOnce support such as Internet Explorer or Edge is required.
 If your browser supports ClickOnce activation via a plugin, the HCW will also work.
 Once activated, the first step of the ClickOnce application is either to download its core components (first install) or check for an upgrade (subsequent installs).
 After this, it will perform a number of tests, some of which will require Remote Procedure Call (RPC) access to the Domain Controller (credential validation).